-Quorum/MajorityA majority of all members of the TRUSTCOM shall constitute a quorum and a voteVotesof majority of the members present at a meeting (whether in person or, to the

-Meetings extent permitted by law, through electronic medium or telecommunications, such as video or teleconferencing, where the Members who are not physically present are located at different local or international places) shall be required to pass a decision.
+A majority of all members of the TRUSTCOM shall constitute a quorum and a vote of majority of the members present at a meeting (whether in person or, to the extent permitted by law, through electronic medium or telecommunications, such as video or teleconferencing, where the Members who are not physically present are located at different local or international places) shall be required to pass a decision.

+Meetings

 The TRUSTCOM shall hold at least ten (10) meetings in a year to be attended by the Members either in person or through teleconference or videoconference, on such date and venue upon the call of the Chairman or in his absence the Vice-Chairman.

 Special meetings may be conducted when the exigency of business requires and upon the call of the Chairman or in his absence the Vice-Chairman.

-Facilitator and Secretariat The Secretariat will be in charge of: 1.
-Sending out notices to the committee members 2.
-Preparing the Agenda of the meeting Sending out the presentation materials to the committee members at least two (2) banking days prior to the scheduled meeting 4.
-Preparing the minutes of the meeting and the appropriate attachments.
-Disseminating the approvals and maintaining a file of these approvals as reference materials.
-6. Submits the materials taken up by the TRUSTCOM that require action of the BOD.
-7. Perform other tasks as may be directed by the BOD or TRUSTCOM Performance Review The TRUSTCOM shall assess its performance at least annually and the results shall be submitted to the Corporate Governance and Compensation Committee.
+Facilitator and Secretariat

+The Secretariat will be in charge of:

+- 1. Sending out notices to the committee members - 2.
+Preparing the Agenda of the meeting - 3.
+Sending out the presentation materials to the committee members at least two (2) banking days prior to the scheduled meeting - 4.
+Preparing the minutes of the meeting and the appropriate attachments. - 5.
+Disseminating the approvals and maintaining a file of these approvals as reference materials. - 6.
+Submits the materials taken up by the TRUSTCOM that require action of the BOD. - 7.
+Perform other tasks as may be directed by the BOD or TRUSTCOM

+Performance Review

+The TRUSTCOM shall assess its performance at least annually and the results shall be submitted to the Corporate Governance and Compensation Committee.
 The Trust Committee Self-Assessment Sheet.

-Charter Review The TRUSTCOM Charter shall be reviewed at least annually by the TRUSTCOM Secretariat to ensure the charter's continuing effectiveness and relevance.
+The TRUSTCOM Charter shall be reviewed at least annually by the TRUSTCOM Secretariat to ensure the charter's continuing effectiveness and relevance.
 The proposed changes, if any, shall be subject to review of the TRUSTCOM and finally, the Board of Directors approval.

-Reporting to the Board Report regularly to the Board matters arising from fiduciary activities.
-Interaction with Other Committees As necessary, the Committee may interact with other committees on issues pertaining to legal, regulatory or policy, as may be allowed by law, rules or regulation.
+Report regularly to the Board matters arising from fiduciary activities.

+As necessary, the Committee may interact with other committees on issues pertaining to legal, regulatory or policy, as may be allowed by law, rules or regulation.

-Standard Template for Board-Level Committee Charters
+Standard Requirements for Board and Bank-Level Committees

-WH AT Standard Template for Board-Level Committee Charters

-- In compliance with Bangko Sentral ng Pilipinas (BSP) Circular No. 969, series of 2017 (re: Enhanced Corporate Governance Guidelines for BSP-Supervised Financial Institutions) and the Code of Corporate Governance of the Securities and Exchange Commission (SEC), the charters of Boardlevel committees shall specify the following:
+- 1. The Board and Bank-level committees shall comply with the standard templatefor the committee charter which shall specify the following:

 - a.
 Committee Name

 - b.
 Short Name

 - c.
 Nature

 - d.
 Responsibility Statement

 - e.
 Duties and Responsibilities

 - f.
 Composition

 - g.
 Quorum/Majority Votes

 - h.
 Meeting Schedule

 - i.
 Performance Assessment

 - j.
 Charter Review

 - k.
-Reporting to the Board
+Reporting to the Board/Board-level Committees

-(See Annex for the committee charter template)
+- I. Interaction with other board-board-level committees

+- 2. Proposed charters and/or amendments to charters shall be endorsed to Compliance Division for review prior to submission to the Board of Directors (through respective Board-level committee) and President (for bank-level committee) for approval.

-- 2. The charters of board-level committees shall be reviewed and updated at least annually or when there are significant changes to the committees' mandate, scope and working procedures. - 3.
-Prior to effectivity, newly-created or amended charters shall be endorsed by the board-level committees to the Board for approval.
+- 3. The Proposed chartersPrior to effectivity, newly-created or amended charters shall be endorsed by the board-level committees to the Board for approval.